reveal/revealjs.com/src/config/keyboard.md

 } )
 ```

-This allows plugins to add key bindings directly to Reveal so they can
+This allows plugins to add key bindings directly to Reveal so they can:

-* make use of Reveal's pre-processing logic for key handling (for example, ignoring key presses when paused); and
+- Make use of Reveal's pre-processing logic for key handling (for example, ignoring key presses when paused); and
-* be included in the help overlay (optional)
+- Be included in the help overlay (optional)